 Once you have created multiple entities in your diagram, you can connect them by clicking the "Add links" icon.

 Any entities and relationships you create within a diagram will automatically be added to the investigation in which your diagram was created.
 This allows you to cross-reference the lists of people, companies, and other entities you have created in your diagrams with data from across the rest of Aleph.

 Once you have created a diagram, you can allow others to view or edit it by allowing them access to the investigation in which it is contained.

 You can also export your diagram to be saved as a file on your computer by clicking the "Export" button in the top right corner of the diagram editor.
-Once the diagram has been exported as a file, it can be edited using the Desktop application or shared with others as with any other file on your computer.
+Once the diagram has been exported as a file, it can be shared with others as with any other file on your computer.